-Research and development expenses consist of costs incurred for internal projects as well as partner-funded collaborative research and development activities, as mentioned above.
+Research and development expenses consist of costs incurred for internal projects, partner-funded collaborative research and development activities, as well as license and platform technology transfer agreements, as mentioned above.
 These costs include our direct and research-related overhead expenses, which include salaries and other personnel-related expenses (including stock-based compensation), occupancy-related costs, supplies, depreciation of facilities and laboratory equipment and amortization of acquired technologies, as well as external costs, and are expensed as incurred.
 Costs to acquire technologies that are utilized in research and development and that have no alternative future use are expensed when incurred.